nigelhorne/CGI-ACL/README.md

 Creates and returns a new CGI::ACL object.

-When called on an existing object it returns a shallow clone of that object, optionally overriding fields with the supplied arguments.
+When called on an existing object it returns a deep clone of that object, optionally overriding public fields with the supplied arguments.
+The public data hashes (`allowed_ips`, `deny_countries`, `allow_countries`) are copied so that mutations to the clone do not affect the original.
+Derived/private keys (`_cidrlist`, `_cloud_cache`) are always cleared;
+they are rebuilt from the cloned public state on the next `all_denied()` call.

+**Security note:** private `_*` keys are stripped from all constructor arguments, including those supplied via environment variables or a config file.
+Accepting `_cloud_cache` entries from outside the process would allow an attacker with environment-variable access to pre-seed the DNS result cache and bypass `deny_cloud()` for specific IP addresses.

 Constructor arguments may also be supplied via environment variables of the form `CGI__ACL__<field>` or via a config file; see [Object::Configure](https://metacpan.org/pod/Object%3A%3AConfigure)